Lefius97/The-three-body-potential-for-vitrimer-used-in-LAMMPS/README.md

 - **`coeff_one.swas/coeff_two.swas`**
   Examples of parameters when the potential is applied in LAMMPS, **`coeff_one.swas`** is the case that only exist one type of reactive monomer, and **`coeff_two.swas`** is the case that the potential only exist between two types of reactive monomers.
+  In LAMMPS in file, this potnetial always should be used with other two-body potential like "pair_style		hybrid/overlay lj/expand 2.5 sw/as", the pair_coeff command should be like "pair_coeff		* * sw/as coeff_two.swas A B" or "pair_coeff		* * sw/as coeff_one.swas A".

 - **`LICENSE`**
   The license text.
 LAMMPS itself uses the [GPL license](https://www.gnu.org/licenses/gpl-3.0.html), so typically this plugin does the same to be consistent.